babachir/API-rest-with-symfony2-mini-fantasy-game-/README.md

 ### About the results
 The results are important but there is no unique solution, there are various way to pass the tests successfully.
 We prefer a not so perfect solution than no solution at all even if you have to change a little bit the structure of the project.
+For example we have included the FOSRestBundle because it can be handy but as the documentation of this bundle is a litte weird, you may not use it if you prefere another solution.

 **Don't forget that you will have to explain and justify your choices during an interview.
 This exercise is mainly a way to provide discussion material for it.**